awsdocs/amazon-ec2-user-guide-windows/doc_source/Upgrading_PV_drivers.md

 Use the following procedure to perform an in\-place upgrade of AWS PV drivers, or to upgrade from Citrix PV drivers to AWS PV drivers on Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, or Windows Server 2016\.
 This upgrade is not available for RedHat drivers, or for other versions of Windows Server\.

 **Important**
-If your instances uses Windows Server 2016, Nano edition, see [Upgrade Windows Server 2016, Nano Edition \(AWS PV Upgrade\)](#aws-pv-upgrade-nano)\.
 If your instance is a domain controller, see [Upgrade a Domain Controller \(AWS PV Upgrade\)](#aws-pv-upgrade-dc)\.
-The upgrade process for these instances is different than standard editions of Windows\.
+The upgrade process for domain controller instances is different than standard editions of Windows\.

 **To upgrade AWS PV drivers**